Skip to main content

 6. Demonstrate Financial Acumen

 Personal Challenge: Choose one of the top 6 competencies to focus on in your organization.
 Find the salesperson, sales leader, or executive who can highlight how this competency comes to life in your organization.
-Challenge and then coach EACH salesperson to elevate this competency in a current deal.
+Challenge and coach EACH salesperson to elevate this competency in a current deal.
 Highlight the successes and share the learnings from efforts that failed.
 Congratulate both for driving the organization aggressively toward competitive advantage.

 Categories: